Directly to content

 • the market data

-What date do we use to determine the WOZ value?
+The date to determine the WOZ-value

 For the tax year 2024, we will use the value on 1 January 2023.
 This a national scheme.
 We also consider the situation of the office building on 1 January of the current tax year (2024).